isomerpages/pmo-nccs/_who-we-are/1-inter-ministerial-committee-on-climate-change.md

 **IMCCC Executive Committee**

 IMCCC is supported by an Executive Committee (Exco) comprising the permanent secretaries of the respective Ministries.
-The IMCCC Exco oversees the work of the Long Term Emissions and Mitigation Working Group (LWG), Resilience Working Group (RWG), Sustainability Working Group (SWG), Green Economy Working Group (GEWG) and Communications and Engagement Working Group (CEWG).
+The IMCCC Exco oversees the work of the Long-Term Emissions and Mitigation Working Group (LWG), Resilience Working Group (RWG), Sustainability Working Group (SWG), Green Economy Working Group (GEWG) and Communications and Engagement Working Group (CEWG).

 ### IMCCC Exco Members